Danjb1/hovership/docs/rendering.md

 ## Post-Processing Effects

-**Decision:** Some subtle post-processing effects have been enabled
+**Decision:** Some subtle post-processing effects have been enabled.

 **Rationale:** This may incur a slight performance impact but drastically improves the quality of the rendered scene.